-On November 2, 2017, the Company announced that it had entered into a letter agreement (the "LOI") with Mandalay under which the Company may acquire Mandalay's subsidiary, Lupin

-Mines Incorporated and the historic Lupin Gold Mine on or before December 31, 2018.
-The LOI replaces the amendments above with Mandalay to acquire Lupin.
+On November 2, 2017, the Company announced that it had entered into a letter agreement (the "LOI") with Mandalay under which the Company may acquire Mandalay's subsidiary, Lupin Mines Incorporated and the historic Lupin Gold Mine subject to the signing of a Lupin Option Agreement.
+The LOI replaces the Purchase Agreement above with Mandalay to acquire Lupin Mines Incorporated.